 If you are a non-resident alien, directly owning a property has several distinct benefits and two significant disadvantages.

-- Capital Gains Tax Advantages – Non-resident aliens typically have more favorable capital gains tax rates upon selling their properties through direct ownership than they might get through other options.
+Non-resident aliens typically have more favorable capital gains tax rates upon selling their properties through direct ownership than they might get through other options.
 The two primary disadvantages of direct ownership for non-resident aliens:

-Many buyers choose to purchase property through a U.S.-based or foreign corporation.
+Many buyers choose to purchase a property through a U.S.-based or foreign corporation.
 Owning a New York City property through a U.S. corporation offers the following advantages and disadvantages:

 - Non-resident aliens get liability protection by holding real estate through a United States-based corporation.
 You pay a 35 percent federal income tax rate for operating the corporation.

-- The corporation needs to list the address, taxpayer identification number and the name of any person who owns more than 50 percent of the corporation’s stock to the IRS.
+- The corporation needs to list the address, taxpayer identification number, and the name of any person who owns more than 50 percent of the corporation’s stock to the IRS.

 - However, the corporation owner does not need to file personal income tax statements.

 - Repatriated funds (any money sent back to your home country) are subject to double taxation unless you decide to end the corporation and liquidate its holdings.

 - You are subject to estate taxes when you own property as a United States corporation with direct ownership.

 You can also form a corporation in another country to own U.S. real estate, but the Foreign Investment in Real Property Tax Act (FIRPTA) comes into play.
 Here’s what you need to know about this option.